loveridge/spring/doc/site/content/changelogs/_index.markdown

 - add synced `Spring.SetPlayerReadyState(playerID, bool ready) -> bool ok`.
 - add unsynced `Spring.RequestStartPosition(x, y, z, bool? ready) -> nil`, sends a request to start at given position.
 Equivalent to the native picker.

+### RmlUi

+- added `RmlUi.GetDocumentPathRequests` which tracks all of the files opened by an RmlUi LoadDocument call
+- added `RmlUi.ClearDocumentPathRequests` to clear tracked LoadDocument files

 ### Misc

 - add a dimensionless Scale operator to unit scripts.
 No ancillaries such as WaitForScale though.